The Northern School of Art: History and estates

-The Northern School of Art

 The Northern School of Art is the only specialist art and design college in the north-east of England and one of only three in the country in the further education sector.

+Campuses and buildings

-The college currently has three campuses, one in Middlesbrough, one in Church Square, Hartlepool and a second Hartlepool Campus located on Church Street.
+The school of art currently has three campuses, one in Middlesbrough, one in Church Square, Hartlepool and a second Hartlepool Campus located on Church Street.

-Middlesbrough campus
+Middlesbrough

 The new £14 million Middlesbrough-based campus opened in September 2021 and is a purpose-built, three-storey building located in the town centre on Newport Road.
 It is adjacent to a Sainsbury's supermarket and within a short walking distance of both the bus and railway stations.
-The Middlesbrough campus offers HE, A-levels and UAL Diplomas through a range of creative art & design courses.
+The Middlesbrough campus offers Access to HE, A-levels and UAL Diploma qualifications through a range of creative art & design courses.

+Hartlepool

-Church Square campus
+Church Square

 The college has operated continuously in its present Hartlepool spot since 1938, despite a 1966 fire.
 It is located off Church Street (A178) at the junction of the A689 (Stockton Street) and A178, and near the railway station.